stjude/RNAIndel/README.md

 ```

 ## Usage
-Indels are called by the built-in caller, a [Bambino](https://academic.oup.com/bioinformatics/article/27/6/865/236751) caller
+Indels are called by the built-in caller [Bambino](https://academic.oup.com/bioinformatics/article/27/6/865/236751)
-with optimizations for RNA-Seq indel calling, and classified into somatic, germline, and artifact.
+which is optimized for RNA-Seq indel calling, and classified into somatic, germline, and artifact.
 ```
 rnaindel -b BAM -o OUTPUT_VCF -f FASTA -d DATA_DIR [other options]
 ```